US judge invalidates Acorda multiple sclerosis drug patents

 - Posted 01 Apr 2017 00:40

-REUTERS: A federal judge in Delaware on Friday struck down key patents held by Acorda Therapeutics Inc related to its multiple sclerosis drug Ampyra, and the stock fell 24 percent before being halted.
+REUTERS: A federal judge in Delaware on Friday struck down key patents held by Acorda Therapeutics Inc related to its multiple sclerosis drug Ampyra, causing the stock to tumble 24 percent before trading was halted.

-The ruling by U.S. District Judge Leonard Stark opens the door for generic versions of the drug by makers including Mylan Inc and Roxane Laboratories Inc.
+The ruling by U.S. District Judge Leonard Stark opens the door for generic versions of the drug by companies including Mylan Inc and Roxane Laboratories Inc.

-Those companies had sought regulatory approval to sell a generic version of Ampyra, but Acorda sued them, seeking a declaration that its patents on the drugs were valid.
+Those companies had sought approval from the U.S. Food and Drug Administration to sell a generic version of Ampyra.
+Acorda responded by suing them, seeking a court declaration that its patents on the drugs were valid.

-Sales of Ampyra accounted for almost 90 percent of Ardsley, New York-based Acorda's 2016 revenue of US$519 million.
+Sales of Ampyra, which is used to improve walking in MS patients, accounted for almost 90 percent of Ardsley, New York-based Acorda's 2016 revenue of US$519 million.

+Stark invalidated four Acorda patents on methods of delivering the drug which were not set to expire until between 2025 and 2027.
+In a minor victory for Acorda, the judge upheld one patent on the extended-release formulation of Ampyra, which is set to expire in 2018.

+Acorda Chief Executive Ron Cohen said in a statement the company is disappointed by the ruling and is preparing to appeal.

 - Reuters